algorithmsbooks/decisionmaking/README.md

 ### First printing

 * [p.
+99] Sec 5.2: In the first paragraph, change 2.4 to 2.3 (thanks to Dylan Asmar)
+* [p.
 108] Ex 5.4: Make edge E->D in the PDAG directed (thanks to Nikhil Raghuraman)
 * [p.
 121] Alg 6.2: Caption updated to reflect that algorithm returns the value of information (thanks to Griffin Holt)
 * [p.
 157] Ex 7.9: Change solution to "then both policies are optimal" (thanks to Liam Kruse)